-Located in Bangkok’s prime central business district, the Rosewood Bangkok is a dynamic form inspired by the graceful hand movement of the wai – the simple and elegant Thai gesture of greeting and welcome.
+Located in Bangkok's prime central business district, the Rosewood Bangkok is inspired by the graceful hand movement of the wai—the simple and elegant Thai gesture of greeting and welcome.

-Not only representative of a special element of Thai culture, the compelling sloping form is a derivative of Bangkok’s setback guidelines.
+Not only representative of a special element of Thai culture, the compelling sloping form derives from Bangkok's setback guidelines.
 Opportunities for terraces, shrinking floorplates, and unique, occupiable spaces are created as the building rises.
 Structural transfers and member sizes are minimized through an innovative structural solution that employs diagonal columns at the sloping façade.

 The 159-room, 30-floor tower will feature two restaurants, two bars, a luxurious spa, an outdoor swimming pool and a fitness center, as well as a residential-style meeting and function space and the top-floor Sky Villa event venue, which features panoramic views of the capital's iconic skyline.
 Spacious guestrooms will include "sky villas" with large terraces and private plunge pools.